A conversation between Michelangelo and his buddy some time in the early 1500’s –

 While YouTube and brands alike utilize content filtering programs to prevent these kinds of things from happening, it’s obviously not a foolproof method.
 Not only that, when blunders like this occur, they are exposed at national and international levels, rather than billboards which are only seen by people in the immediate area.

 Despite a couple disasters, the digital platform is, for the most part, the most strategic place to promote content.
-Our Austin advertising agency is known for content that is on-brand.
 The International Advertising Bureau has already predicted that digital ad expenditures are set to hit $100 billion by the end of the year.
 People are constantly finding new and exciting ways to navigate these digital labyrinths, and have been quite successful because of it.

 Made You Look!